teacupxuan/teacupxuan.github.io/index.md

 <img src="https://caihanlin.com/caihanlin.jpg" class="floatpic" width="360" height="480">

-Here is **Hanlin Cai (Lance, 蔡汉霖)**.
 Here is **JiaXuan Shen (teacup, 沈嘉旋)**.

-I am a senior undergrad majoring in **EECS** at Fuzhou University and Maynooth University (Combined degrees).
-Currently, I serve as a research assistant at the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Dr. Meng Yuan](https://www.researchgate.net/profile/Meng-Yuan-4).
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/)'s team at Cambridge University.
-Recently, I have been selected as an **AAAI UC Scholar**.
 I am a senior undergrad majoring in **CS** at  University of Science and Technology Beijing.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*
 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - 1592657679@qq.com

 ## Academic Background